breitburg/python-am43/readme.md

 properties.light  # 23 <int>
 ```

-Light property will be always return zero if the sensor don't plugged into the blind motor.
+The light property will be zero if the sensor is not plugged in to the blind motor.

 ## Installation